OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 - [[Cecilia Brightwater]] greets us
 - We finally leave [[The Offices of The League of Miracles]]!
 - We decide to head back to [[Caliban House]]
-- Summary of what items we found:
+- Summary of what items we found in Dragomir's lab and [[The Offices of The League of Miracles]]:
 	- A book called "*The Craftsmanship of an Agreement*" by [[Donaldus Trumpus]]
 	- The deed to the [[Herbalist shop (now leatherworking store)]] in Westruun
 	- A silver ritual knife that radiates a faint necrotic energy